-Rate in %

-39.483 (aggregate of base tax: net

-tax 25% (to be grossed up),

-surcharge and education cess )

-49.44 (aggregate of base tax: net tax

-30% (to be grossed up), surcharge

-and education cess )

-39.483 (aggregate of base tax: net

-tax 25% (to be grossed up),

-surcharge and education cess )

-49.44 (aggregate of base tax: net tax

-30% (to be grossed up), surcharge

-and education cess )

-6.234 (aggregate of base tax: net

-tax 5% (to be grossed up), surcharge and education cess )
+Particulars Rate in % On income distributed to any individual or a Hindu 39.483 (aggregate of base tax: net Undivided family by a money market mutual fund or tax 25% (to be grossed up), a liquid fund surcharge 1 and education cess 2) On income distributed to any other person, for 49.44 (aggregate of base tax: net tax instance, corporates, by a money market mutual fund 30% (to be grossed up), surcharge 2 or a liquid fund and education cess 3) On income distributed to any individual or a Hindu 39.483 (aggregate of base tax: net Undivided family by a debt fund other than a money tax 25% (to be grossed up), market mutual fund or a liquid fund surcharge 2 and education cess 3) On income distributed to any other person, for 49.44 (aggregate of base tax: net tax instance, corporates, by a debt fund other a money 30% (to be grossed up), surcharge 2 market mutual fund or a liquid fund and and education cess 3) infrastructure debt fund On income distributed to a non resident (not being a 6.234 (aggregate of base tax: net Company) by an infrastructure debt fund tax 5% (to be grossed up), surcharge 2 and education cess 3) ··· · · · · · · · · · · · · · · · · ·

-&lt;sup>2 Surcharge is 10 percent of the base tax for income exceeding 5 million but not exceeding 10 million and 15 percent of the base tax for income exceeding 10 million,, as amended by the Finance Act, 2017 in case of individuals, HUF, AOP, BOI and artificial judicial person, and 12 percent in case of other persons (firms, cooperative societies, local authorities and companies)
+2 Surcharge is 10 percent of the base tax for income exceeding 5 million but not exceeding 10 million and 15 percent of the base tax for income exceeding 10 million,, as amended by the Finance Act, 2017 in case of individuals, HUF, AOP, BOI and artificial judicial person, and 12 percent in case of other persons (firms, cooperative societies, local authorities and companies)

-&lt;sup>3 Education cess is 3 percent on base tax plus surcharge
+3 Education cess is 3 percent on base tax plus surcharge

-&lt;sup>4 As established under the provisions of Indian Trust Act, 1882, on 27 February 2008.
+4 As established under the provisions of Indian Trust Act, 1882, on 27 February 2008.

-On income distributed to a foreign company by an infrastructure debt fund 5% (to be grossed up), surcharge and education cess)
+On income distributed to a foreign company by an infrastructure debt fund 5% (to be grossed up), surcharge 2 and education cess)

-4) Any income, including gains from redemption of units of scheme of Mutual Fund, received by any person for, or on behalf of, the New Pension System Trust, is exempt in the hands of such person under section 10(44) of the Act.
+4) Any income, including gains from redemption of units of scheme of Mutual Fund, received by any person for, or on behalf of, the New Pension System Trust3, is exempt in the hands of such person under section 10(44) of the Act.

-$^{\rm 1}$ The maximum amounts of total income, not chargeable to tax are as under:
+1 The maximum amounts of total income, not chargeable to tax are as under: